Jerry L. Phillips, Ph.D.

 In addition to his work in academia, Phillips has developed award-winning science curricula under contract to the Office of Science Education and the National Institute for Digestive Disorders and Kidney Diseases at the National Institutes of Health.
 Some of this work, particularly a project known as Diabetes Education in Tribal Schools, involved working with colleagues at 10 Native American Colleges around the US.
 Phillips' work was grounded in sound educational theory and helped students develop and deepen their understanding of concepts underlying important topics in science.

-Phillips' background prepared him well for his role as Director of the Excel Science Center and Professor Attendant of Chemistry & Biochemistry at UCCS.
+Phillips' background prepared him well for his role as Director of the Excel Science Center at UCCS.
 He has a unique combination of expertise and skills to make a very positive impact of UCCS students.
 He knows science and research and how to teach them.
-He knows about health care professions and how to guide students.
+He knows about healthcare professions and how to guide students to become successful applicants.
 He knows about education theory and how to provide the best in academic support to our students.
-He has the administrative and leadership experience to direct the Excel Science Center.